Baylor University, B.B.A., 1999

 Stephen Leavins is a licensed Certified Public Accountant since 2001 and a licensed Attorney since 2009.
 Mr. Leavins’ unique background and knowledge of corporate, finance and taxation matters provides the firm’s clients with in-depth knowledge of both the legal and financial implications affecting corporate transactions.

 Mr. Leavins practices in the areas of general corporate and securities law, with a focus on transactions, commercial contracts, mergers and reorganizations, the acquisition and disposition of assets, and other business-related matters, as well as pre-litigation and litigation support.

 Mr. Leavins advises clients on matters of general corporate law including governance and regulatory state and federal filings.
 Additionally, he regularly assists clients with the formation of entities domestically and in a wide variety of international jurisdictions.

 Mr. Leavins has represented transportation firms, exploration and production oil and gas companies, energy service providers, manufacturers, engineering firms, construction firms and other clients in domestic and cross-border transactions focused heavily in our regions energy industry.

-Mr. Leavins is qualified as a Certified Public Accountant in Texas and spent seven years prior to entering the practice of law working in accounting and finance.
+Mr. Leavins, as a Certified Public Accountant in Texas, spent seven years prior to entering the practice of law working in accounting and finance.